Maximize Health: Exercise Strategies for Congestive Heart Failure

 CHF is mainly categorized into two types:

-1. Heart failure with reduced ejection fraction (HFrEF)
+1. with reduced ejection fraction (HFrEF)

-2. Heart failure with preserved ejection fraction (HFpEF)
+2. with preserved ejection fraction (HFpEF)

-Each type presents unique challenges.
+Each type presents .
 For instance, if you have HFrEF, you might find it difficult to participate in physical activities due to lower cardiac output.
 On the other hand, those with HFpEF may experience activity intolerance and shortness of breath, even if their ejection fraction is normal.
 This can lead to a more sedentary lifestyle, which can further impact your well-being.

 If you’re feeling uncertain or anxious about your health, remember that you’re not alone.
 Seeking support and guidance can make a significant difference in your journey toward better health.